SynthWomb/Synthia-Unity/README.md

 </div>
 <br>

-SynthiaGPT leverages the Hugging Face Transformers library to interact with a pre-trained GPT-2 model.
+SynthiaGPT leverages Google's Gemini the Hugging Face Transformers library to interact with a pre-trained GPT-2 model.
 It employs TensorFlow for model management and AutoTokenizer for efficient tokenization.
 The script enables users to input prompts interactively, generating text responses from the GPT-2 model.
 To improve the user experience, unnecessary warning messages related to the transformers library are effectively suppressed.

 ## Scripts: